johnyob/omniml/tex/gt-scalp-2025/slides.typ

 #v1

-If we don't have type information yet, _wait_ for more information to come in.
+If we don't have type information yet, _wait_.

 #v1